 - 11.1 Factories must have in place a written environmental policy and an environmental management system designed as a minimum to achieve compliance with national environmental protection laws and, where appropriate, to manage environmental impacts associated with manufacturing activities, such as air emissions, water and waste management, energy use and biodiversity impacts.
-The management system should be developed with reference to internationally recognised standards or initiatives (e.g. HIGG, BEPI, ISO 14001). - 11.2 An environmental self assessment must be conducted at least annually. - 11.3 Training must be provided to workers with responsibilities under the environmental policy and management system. - 11.4 A person (with appropriate expertise) must be designated with responsibility for the management of environmental issues within the factory. - 11.5 All legally required environmental permits, licenses, approvals, and/ or other registrations must be obtained and kept current.

-- 11.6 Factories must undertake remedial action to rectify breaches of environmental regulations which have been subject to any penalties/prosecutions. - 11.7 Hazardous materials and chemicals must be separated from general waste and disposed according to the law so that these materials are not discharged and do not pollute the environment. - 11.8 Air emissions must be identified, characterised, routinely monitored, controlled, treated prior to discharge, and meet the discharge limits for regulated constituents. - 11.9 Waste water must be properly treated to meet discharge standards/ limits as legally required.
+The management system should be developed with reference to internationally recognised standards or initiatives (e.g. HIGG, BEPI, ISO 14001). - 11.2 An environmental-self assessment must be conducted at least annually. - 11.3 Training must be provided to workers with responsibilities under the environmental policy and management system. - 11.4 A person (with appropriate expertise) must be designated with responsibility for the management of environmental issues within the factory. - 11.5 All legally required environmental permits, licenses, approvals, and / or other registrations must be obtained and kept current. - 11.6 Factories must undertake remedial action to rectify breaches of environmental regulations which have been subject to any penalties/prosecutions. - 11.7 Hazardous materials and chemicals must be separated from general waste and disposed according to the law so that these materials are not discharged and do not pollute the environment. - 11.8 Air emissions must be identified, characterised, routinely monitored, controlled, treated prior to discharge, and meet the discharge limits for regulated constituents. - 11.9 Wastewater must be properly treated to meet discharge standards / limits as legally required.
 If wastewater is produced but treated off-site, relevant manifests and records must be maintained. - 11.10 A systematic approach must be developed to prevent contamination of storm water runoff.
-Illegal discharges and spills of waste water in to storm drains are prohibited. - 11.11 Energy and water consumption must be monitored and reduction targets set. - 11.12 Factories must have procedures in place to alert local environmental authorities in the event of accidental discharge of pollutants or for any other environmental emergency. - 11.13 Environmental impacts must be conducted when legally mandated.
+Illegal discharges and spills of wastewater in to storm drains are prohibited.

+- 11.11 Energy and water consumption must be monitored, and reduction targets set. - 11.12 Factories must have procedures in place to alert local environmental authorities in the event of accidental discharge of pollutants or for any other environmental emergency. - 11.13 Environmental impacts must be conducted when legally mandated. - 11.14 Factories must ensure compliance with the Kmart Group Forest Protection Policy in their own operations and supply chains.

-12. Consumer Protection
+12 Consumer Protection